-Chrissy’s cop cousin forgets his handcuffs at the apartment, which leads to Jack and Chrissy handcuffing themselves together — and realizing after the fact that neither one of them has the key.
+Chrissy’s cop cousin forgets his handcuffs at the apartment, which leads to Jack and Chrissy handcuffing themselves together — and realizing (only after the fact) that neither one of them has the key.

 A lot of good bits result in this “Three’s Company” episode: Jack still goes out on a date while still handcuffed to Chrissy.
 (It doesn’t go so well.)
-And the visual of Chrissy holding up a bath towel — with a ridiculously long arm span — to cover herself and Jack is hilarious.
+And the visual of Chrissy holding up a bath towel — with a ridiculously long arm span (thanks to Jack) — to cover herself is hilarious.

-How convenient that nosy police officer dropped his hat in the bathroom and didn’t immediately pick it up, don’t you think?
+Convenient that the nosy police officer dropped his hat in the bathroom and didn’t immediately pick it up, don’t you think?

 #12: “Snow Job”

 Chrissy isn’t very good at selling cosmetics, but thanks to a strip poker game at Mr. Furley’s place, she believes she can.
 The highlight of this pretty good episode is seeing the losers of the strip poker game leaving Furley’s place in a cardboard box (Jack), newspaper (Larry), pillows (Furley), etc.

 “Just think how safe you’re gonna feel when you go to bed at night knowing I’ll be sleeping right underneath you.” – Mr. Furley (aka new landlord) to Janet and Chrissy.

 A big welcome to Mr. Ralph “RF” Furley (Don Knotts), the trio’s new landlord who is mistaken for a creep who’s stalking Janet and Chrissy.